 Keep in mind that most countries require your passport to be valid for at least six months beyond your travel dates.
 So plan accordingly to avoid any unexpected difficulties during your winter vacation.

-For extra security, make copies or digital scans of your travel documents.
+For extra security, make copies or take digital pictures of your travel documents and store on your phone.
 This precaution can be a lifesaver in case you lose your primary documents.
-This offers you a backup plan to navigate through any unexpected twists during your winter trips

 Now, let’s talk about travel insurance.